Advanced Core Web Vitals: LCP, INP, CDN & Real User Monitoring

 - LCP: If

-is high, you know the image loaded quickly but rendering was blocked (possibly by JavaScript) - INP: If
+renderDelayis high, you know the image loaded quickly but rendering was blocked — probably by JavaScript execution or layout work - INP: If

-is high, the main thread was busy when the user clicked.
-IfprocessingDuration
+inputDelayis high, the main thread was busy when the user clicked.
+IfprocessingDurationis high, your event handlers are doing too much work - CLS: The

 tipIn production, only send attribution data for “poor” scores to reduce noise and data volume: